The housing process takes place each spring. Below you’ll find a list of the ins and outs so you’ll be an expert on picking a room.

 Quiet Study Community

-The Quiet Community will be a building or floors set aside as 24 hour quiet zones with adjustments for consideration.
-This is a community for students who wish to respect increased sensitivity to noise such as loud music or other audio, and groups conversing in public areas and hallways.
+The Quiet Study Community will be a building or floors set aside as 24-hour quiet zones with adjustments for consideration.
+This is a community for students who wish to respect increased sensitivity to noise such as loud music, other audio noise, or groups conversing in public areas and hallways.
 The CA will work with community members to create and enforce quiet and consideration expectations.

-The Substance Free Life hall or floors are for students who choose not use alcohol, tobacco products, or illicit substances.
-Students in this community agree to to not store any such substances or to be in the community if under the influence of alcohol or illicit substances.
-Students will participate in programs throughout the academic year which will increase awareness about substance use and abuse and students will work with their CA to explore wellness related topics.
+The Substance-Free Living building or floors are for students who choose not use alcohol, tobacco products, or illicit substances.
+Students in this community agree to not store any such substances or to be in the community if they’re under the influence of alcohol or illicit substances.
+Students will participate in programs throughout the academic year that will increase awareness about substance use and abuse, and students will work with their CA to explore wellness-related topics.